Sussex: Modern local authority areas

 For the governance of a long narrow territory it became practical to divide the county into two sections.
 The three eastern rapes of Sussex became east Sussex and the three western rapes became west Sussex.
-This began in 1504 with separate administrations (Quarter Sessions) for east and west, a situation recognised by the County of Sussex Act 1865.
-Under the Local Government Act 1888, the two divisions became two administrative counties (along with three county boroughs: Brighton, Hastings and, from 1911, Eastbourne).
+This began in 1504, with separate administrations (Quarter Sessions) for east and west, a situation recognised by the County of Sussex Act 1865.
+Under the Local Government Act 1888, the two divisions became two administrative counties (along with three county boroughs (Brighton, Hastings and, from 1911, Eastbourne) that were independent of the administrative counties).

 Economy

 Despite its location in the prosperous South East of England, there is considerable economic variation within Sussex.
 In most areas within Sussex, economic output is close to or significantly lower than the UK average and is far below the average for South East England.
 For statistical purposes, the UK Government pairs Sussex at the NUTS2 level with Surrey, a significantly better off region, which to some degree masks the level of deprivation in Sussex.
 In 2018 the four Sussex statistical areas at the NUTS3 level had a GDP per head that varied between £18,852 (58.6% of the UK average) and £33,711 (104.6% of the UK average), and was typically below the UK average of £32,216.
-This was in contrast to the two areas in Surrey, which had a GDP per head of £37,429 and 42,433, well above the UK average.
+This was in contrast to the two areas in Surrey, which had a GDP per head of £37,429 and £42,433, well above the UK average.
 There is also serious deprivation in Sussex comparable to the most deprived UK inner city areas.
 Some areas of Sussex are in the top 5 per cent most deprived in the UK and, in some areas, two-thirds of children are living in poverty.
 In 2011, two Local Enterprise Partnerships were formed to improve the economy in Sussex.
 These were the Coast to Capital LEP, covering West Sussex, Brighton and Hove and the Lewes district in the west of East Sussex, as well as parts of Surrey and South London; and the South East LEP, which covers the local authority area of East Sussex, as well as Kent and Essex.
 In the most populous part of Sussex, around the Brighton and Hove Built-up area, the Greater Brighton City Deal was formed to enable the area to fulfil its economic potential, into one of the highest performing urban economies in the UK.